 The Home of American Golf beckons all visitors.
 From world-class golf, local shopping, and dining, our welcoming Southern hospitality is why people have been coming home to the Pinehurst Area for more than 125 years.
 Plan your Sandhills escape today.

-In the Village of Pinehurst, the original Pinehurst Resort offers five different lodging options, from a grand Southern hotel to villas.
+In the Village of Pinehurst, the original Pinehurst Resort offers six different lodging options, from a grand Southern hotel to villas.
 But look farther afield, and you’ll find a diverse selection of accommodations to suit practically any taste and budget.
 The Old Church in the Heart of Pinehurst Village, built in 1919, was a place of worship for the Catholics of Pinehurst for decades, but it’s now a place for rest and relaxation: The church has been converted into a five-bedroom rental residence complete with a home theater system, a pool table, and custom furniture from area craftsmen.

 Just outside downtown Southern Pines is Duncraig Manor and Gardens, a Tudor-style home built in the 1920s by the chairman of the Quaker Oats Company as a vacation home for his family.
 Completely restored to its early 20th-century splendor, the house is now an inn and events space, playing host to weddings and parties in the expansive gardens.